 Ten years after Sparks’ 2003 crimes, Detroit tested all of these kits as part of its backlog elimination initiative, and DNA linked Starks to both crimes.
 Had the kits been tested following collection, at least two sexual assaults could have been prevented.
 Sparks is currently serving a sentence of 45-90 years in prison.

 During the summer of 2013, the City of Memphis announced that it had 12,164 untested rape kits in law enforcement storage.
-As of September 2016, 9,754 kits have been analyzed or are currently at the laboratory awaiting testing.
-As a result, MPD has opened 1,209 investigations and 188 requests for indictment have been issued.
+In 2014, Memphis Police found an additional 200 kits, bringing the total backlog to 12,375 untested rape kits.
+As of December 2017, 12,162 kits have been analyzed or are currently at the laboratory awaiting testing.
+As a result, Memphis has opened 2,612 investigations and issued 270 requests for indictment.

 Case Study: Eric Curry